Australians boarding for evacuation from China as virus deaths mount

-MELBOURNE (Reuters) - Australians boarded a Qantas jet in Wuhan on Monday morning, fleeing the epicenter of the coronavirus outbreak in China on a flight chartered by the Australian government which will take them into quarantine on a remote island.
+MELBOURNE, Feb 3 (Reuters) - Australians boarded a Qantas jet in Wuhan on Monday morning, fleeing the epicentre of the coronavirus outbreak in China on a flight chartered by the Australian government which will take them into quarantine on a remote island.

 Qantas Chief Executive Alan Joyce said about 270 people were being evacuated on a flight with some health officials and 18 crew on board.